Royals-Padres Betting Preview, Prediction, How to Watch

-The Kansas City Royals (12-30) take on the San Diego Padres (19-22) Monday night!
-This game will continue our MLB odds series as we hand out a Royals-Padres prediction and pick while letting you know how to watch the game, as well.
+The Kansas City Royals (12-31) take on the San Diego Padres (20-22) in the second game of a three game set.
+Check out our MLB odds series as we give you a Royals-Padres prediction and pick while letting you know how to watch, as well.

-The Royals were just swept by the Milwaukee Brewers and are just 4-6 in their last 10 games.
-Kansas City has just one series win on the season and that came against the Chicago White Sox.
-The Royals are led by Salvador Perez in batting average (.301), home runs (9) and RBI (23).
-Perez has been playing extremely well, but the rest of the team struggles at the plate.
-Bobby Witt Jr. is tied for 6th in stolen bases across the entire MLB with 12.
+Game one of this series was dominated by the Padres.
+San Diego drew eight walks in the in the first 3 2/3 off Brad Keller.
+Altogether, the Padres walked 10 times in the game.
+This helped them score four runs.
+Michael Wacha took a no-hitter into the eighth inning of the game.
+The no-hit bid was broken up in the eighth inning on a single by Michael Massey.
+Wacha finished the game with 11 strikeouts and no walks.
+The Padres completed the shutout as Nick Martinez pitched the final two innings.
+San Diego only had five hits on the game, but Fernando Tatis Jr. had two of them.
+Every batter on the Royals struck out at least once.

-The Padres are having a disappointing season this year.
-Everyone expected them to be above .500 and be challenging for an NL West title.
-Many even predicted the Padres to go to the World Series.
-However, they sit third in the NL West and currently own a five game losing streak.
-Fernando Tatis Jr. has quickly made an impact in their lineup, but no other hitter is batting above .265.
-Juan Soto leads the Padres in home runs with seven while Xander Bogaerts has 4o hits on the season.
+Brady Singer will take the mound for Kansas City while Seth Lugo gets the ball for San Diego.

 Here are the Royals-Padres MLB odds, courtesy of FanDuel.